-Discord has become a go-to app for interacting with fellow players using voice, video, text, or a mix of all three.
-It’s never been easier to discuss Counter Strike strategies or coordinate Apex Legends attack on another squad – which may be why over 130 million people have joined this (Voice Over IP) VOIP service.
+Discord is the go-to app for communication using voice, video, text, or a mix of all three.
+It’s especially popular in the gaming community.
+Players use it to discuss Counter-Strike strategies or coordinate an Apex Legends attack on another squad – which may be why over 250 million people have joined this (Voice Over IP) VOIP service.

 Since 2015 when Discord was founded, a few stories have emerged about privacy that users should be aware of.
 They probably won’t stop you from using Discord to play your favorite games online, but they may encourage you to keep your chats more private.